amr15/examples/README.md

 ### Running clustering and visualization (Using TSNE and KNN clustering)

 * Usage: `process_umi_step2(seurat_object, k for knn clustering, umi cutoff (to control for dobulets))`

+* Cell selection thresholds:
+  1. `min_reads`: minimal reads (*10000* Habib et al. 2017)
+  2. `min_genes`: minimal number of genes per nucleus/cell (*200* Habib et al. 2017)
-The umi cutoff is currently chosen by visualizing the nGene plotted against the nUMI for all cells.
-Cells that have an abnormally high number of UMI for a given number of genes are considered to be doublets.
-To estimate k we can use Sqrt(n) where n is the number of cells as a rough estimate.
+  3. `max_reads`: Cells that have an abnormally high number of UMI for a given number of genes are considered to be doublets.
+  4. The umi cutoff is currently chosen by visualizing the nGene plotted against the nUMI for all cells.

+* To estimate k we can use Sqrt(n) where n is the number of cells as a rough estimate.

 ### Identify cell type specific marker genes